ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

 * Active connections to your load balancer at a given time.
 * Connection rate, or an analysis of when more or less connections are made to your load balancer.

-These metrics help track the traffic and usage patterns for your network load balancers and can provide insight about peak traffic hours, usage drop-offs, and overall usage patterns.
+These metrics help track the traffic and usage patterns for your NLB and can provide insight about peak traffic hours, usage drop-offs, and overall usage patterns.

 Each metric is composed of the following metadata types: